jobindjohn/vivaplus_v0.2/docs/model-doc/80-injury-assessment.md

 Head rotations will be validated for pedestrian loadcase.Outputs from the seatbelt accelerometer, positioned at the head CoG should be used.

-## Metdata for Dynasaur
+## Metadata for Dynasaur

-The .def files including the object IDs and calculation procedures is available in the viva+ model repo: \model\postprocess\Dynasaur.
+The .def files including the object IDs and calculation procedures is available in the viva+ model repo: `/model/postprocess/Dynasaur`.